KbrehmCoding/Bamazon/README.md

-use the command node bamazonCustomer.js to start the program type in the id number for the item you want to buy type in a quantity (if it is too high you will ge t a message saying Insuffiencent Quantity) after you have done this the myswl table will update the stock_quantity thank you.
+use the command node bamazonCustomer.js to start the program type in the id number for the item you want to buy type in a quantity (if it is too high you will ge t a message saying Insuffiencent Quantity) after you have done this the myswl table will update the stock_quantity, to see the stock being updated be sure to open the mysql workbench before purchasing, that way you can hit the refresh to see the stock_quantity change. thank you.

 my thought process: